5 found shot to death at southeast North Carolina home, sheriff says

 CLINTON, N.C.
 (AP) — Five people were found fatally shot at a southeast North Carolina home early Thursday, according to the local sheriff.

-Sampson County Sheriff Jimmy Thornton said deputies were called to the home off Garland Highway outside Clinton shortly before 1 a.m. for a report of a homicide and found five people dead with gunshot wounds.
+Sampson County Sheriff Jimmy Thornton said deputies were called to the home off Garland Highway outside Clinton shortly before 1 a.m. for a report of a homicide found five people dead with gunshot wounds, news outlets reported.

 “This is not normal for our community.
-It is not normal for any community,” Pope said.
-“It should shock the conscience.”
+It is not normal for any community,” he said.
+“It should shock the conscience

-The sheriff’s office did not respond with additional information, including if the homicides are being investigated as a mass killing, which the FBI defines as the shooting death of four or more people, excluding any shooters, within 24 hours.

-The bodies were found hours after a shooting in Lewiston, Maine — the 36th mass killing in the U.S. this year.

 Copyright 2023 The Associated Press.
 All rights reserved.